20gem3/20gem3.github.io/aboutme.md

 ---
 layout: page
 title: Good Design
-subtitle:an example found on the Williams Website
+subtitle: an example found on the Williams Website
 ---